 As you can see in this lovely illustration above, nearly every line on the face has a meaning to it.
 The deeper the groove, the more severe and chronic the issue may be.
 If the line is very slight but detectable, it is most likely pointing to an issue that is a bit more recent and mild.
-However, these issues should still be addressed, as without proper treatment, a mild disorder will eventually become more severe.
+However, these issues should still be addressed since, without proper treatment, a mild disorder may eventually become more severe.

 1. Horizontal lines on the forehead:

-If you are experiencing lines that go horizontal across your forehead, it is most likely due to a history of chronic worry and anxiety.
-These lines are telltale signs of this issue and in todays society are all too common.
-Excessive anxiety and worry is considered a Vata disorder and can be pacified through Vata-reducing diet, lifestyle and herbal treatments.
+If you are experiencing lines that run horizontally across your forehead, it is most likely due to a history of chronic worry and anxiety.
+These lines are telltale signs of this issue and in today’s society are all too common.
+Excessive anxiety and worry is considered a Vata disorder and can be pacified through Vata-reducing diet, lifestyle, and herbal treatments.

 2. Nasolabial lines:

-Often called “laugh lines”, prominent nasolabial lines is actually a clear indication of malabsorption (unfortunately nothing to laugh about).
-Malabsorption occurs when our bodies are not absorbing nutrients properly due to a weak digestion, improper diet, toxins, inflammation in the GI tract, and other issues.
-The more prominent the lines, the more serious the issue, and therefore the longer the treatment process will be.
+Often called “laugh lines,” prominent nasolabial lines are actually a clear indication of malabsorption (nothing to laugh about).
+Malabsorption occurs when our bodies are not absorbing nutrients properly due to weak digestion, improper diet, toxins, inflammation of the GI tract, and other issues.
+The more prominent the lines, the more serious the issue, and the longer the treatment process.
 Other physical signs of malabsorption include teeth marks on the perimeter of the tongue and vertical lines going down the nails.
 Treatment for this issue will vary according to the specific cause of the malabsorption.

 If you are noticing downward lines coming from the outer side of the lips (where the upper and lower lip meets), this is an indication of chronic, unresolved sadness and grief.
-Often called “marionette lines”, these lines can be from past trauma, unresolved childhood experiences, unresolved issues with loved ones or a history of depression, among other occurrences.
-Dealing with unresolved grief is not easy as it can bring up suppressed emotions that have been hidden away for quite some time.
-Everyone will have their own way to heal from their grief, but the first step will be to examine where it is coming from and allow it the freedom to arise.
-Some powerful tools for this are mediation, Yoga, pranayama, journaling, therapy and internal reflection.
+Often called “marionette lines,” these lines can be caused by past trauma, unresolved childhood experiences, unresolved issues with loved ones, or a history of depression, among other causes.
+Dealing with unresolved grief is not easy, as it can bring up suppressed emotions that have been hidden away for quite some time.
+Everyone will have their own way to heal from grief, but the first step will be to examine where it is coming from and allow it the freedom to emerge.
+Some powerful tools for this are meditation, yoga, pranayama, journaling, therapy, and internal reflection.

 4. Vertical line between the center of the eyebrows:

-A vertical line between the eyebrows that lies fairly center, is often an indication of chronic skepticism.
-It often indicates a long-term Pitta imbalance and can also be related to one that is overly headstrong, judgmental or critical (all Pitta issues).
+A vertical line between the eyebrows that lies fairly center is often an indication of chronic skepticism.
+It often indicates a long-term Pitta imbalance and can also be related to an individual who is overly headstrong, judgmental, or critical (all Pitta issues).
 If this is the case, Pitta-pacifying measures should be practiced, especially ones that deal with the mind and emotions.

-A vertical line that forms on the right inner eyebrow (between the brows, but more to the right), is revealing low liver energy, a current liver disorder or potential future liver issues.
-Alternately, if the line is forming more towards the inner left eye brow, this is a sign of low spleen energy and the possibility of a past, future or current spleen disorder.
-These organ lines may come separate on some individuals, although commonly they are seen together.
+A vertical line that forms on the right inner eyebrow (between the brows, but more to the right), is revealing low liver energy, a current liver disorder, or potential future liver issues.
+Alternately, if the line is forming more towards the inner left eyebrow, this is a sign of low spleen energy and the possibility of a past, future, or current spleen disorder.
+These organ lines may be separate on some individuals, although commonly they are seen together.
 As with the skepticism line mentioned above, these lines are often caused by a Pitta imbalance and may stem from deep-seated, unresolved anger (a Pitta emotion).

 6. Horizontal line between the eyebrows:

-If the line between the eyebrows falls horizontal, this is indicating future prostate, cervix or reproductive issues due to low energy in each respective area.
-This line is a bit less common, but may be seen along with a few of the other facial lines indicating weak energy in these areas (continue to read below).
+If the line between the eyebrows runs horizontally, this is indicating future prostate, cervix, or reproductive issues due to low energy in each respective area.
+This line is a bit less common, but may be seen along with a few of the other facial lines indicating weak energy in these areas (read below).
 Since this line is said to be a future sign of these issues, one can use this knowledge as a guide to prevention, strengthening these organs before potential disease arises.

 7. Bags and puffiness under the eyes:

 Bags and general puffiness under the eyes seems to be a common issue and annoyance for countless individuals.
 Many people relate it to being overly tired; however, there is actually a deeper root to this undesirable symptom.
 Bags under the eyes are a clear indication of low kidney and/or adrenal energy.
-This can be caused by many things including chronic stress, burnt out adrenals, long-term sleep disorder, excessive caffeine intake, genetics, high blood pressure or diabetes.
+This can be caused by many things including chronic stress, burnt out adrenals, long-term sleep disorder, excessive caffeine intake, genetics, high blood pressure, or diabetes.
 Treatment will vary due to the specific cause for that individual.
-There are several herbs that focus on the health of the kidneys including punarnava and gokshura, and adrenals such as tulsi, licorice, ashwagandha and bala.
-These can be taken while also focusing on a proper diet and lifestyle regimen, and of course removing the cause.
+There are several herbs that focus on the health of the kidneys including punarnava and gokshura, and the adrenals such as tulsi, licorice, ashwagandha, and bala.
+These can be taken while also focusing on a proper diet and lifestyle regimen and, of course, removing the cause.

 8. Puffiness on the top eyelid:

-If there is puffiness showing up over the top eyelid, this is indicating low liver energy.
+If there is puffiness over the top eyelid, this is an indication of low liver energy.
 This can indicate a current liver issue, but also may be a pre-symptom of a future liver disorder.
-Therefore if one is experiencing this puffiness, appropriate treatment to heal and strengthen the liver should be administered as soon as possible.
+Therefore, if an individual is experiencing this puffiness, appropriate treatment to heal and strengthen the liver should be administered as soon as possible.

 9. Prominent blood vessels on the temples: